York City South - Player Of The Year - The Contenders

 Not sure who to vote for?
 With Asa Hall being about our 46th player of the season, we've sifted out over half (including those who've left the club, not played enough first team games or consigned to the youth team squad).
 Read the York City South guide to all the candidates.
 Given our usual record of the victor leaving in the summer or soon after, you might want to consider very carefully who you vote for!
-Voting starts on March 12 and ends on March 22.
-YCS will receive details of how to vote.
+Voting starts on March 12 2017 and ends on March 22.
+YCS members will receive details of how to vote.

 - Hamza Bencherif Solid centre half whose added presence to our back line.
 Pity he’s not rediscovered his Macclesfield form when he scored 16 goals in 61 games.